 The intent of this PSP is to provide funding for public benefit in accordance with Section 12311 of the California Water Code for Multi-Benefit projects.
 Multi-Benefit projects may include levee improvements, habitat enhancement, helping prevent salinity intrusion, protection of freshwater conveyance, protection of state and local and federal infrastructure, and/or protection of deep-water shipping channels.
-Additionally, selected projects shall ensure no net loss of habitat and shall support the Delta Levees Program's mandate to provide net long-term habitat improvement2 and net benefit to aquatic species in the Delta.
+Additionally, selected projects shall ensure no net loss of habitat and shall support the Delta Levees Program's mandate to provide net long-term habitat improvement and net benefit to aquatic species in the Delta.
+Therefore, proposed projects for this PSP should include a habitat component.